How to Build a DIY Homemade Chicken Incubator

 Even if you are a homesteader, you can make and use a chicken egg incubator for your chicken coop.

 At the end of the day, you want your eggs to be in the safest possible environment for the chickens to grow and eventually hatch.

-If you are new to incubating chicken eggs, we recommend following our guide instead so you can build an easy homemade incubator for chickens.
+If you are new to incubating eggs, we recommend following our guide instead so you can build an easy homemade incubator for chickens.
 Check it out!

 This is especially important in the final days if you want to watch your eggs hatch, as the lid must remain closed!

-Step # 3.
-Bend Chicken Wire into Appropriate Shape
+3. Bend Chicken Wire Into Appropriate Shape

-Now, bend the last third in another 90-degree angle so it’s pointing right.
+Now, bend the last third in another 90-degree angle, so it’s pointing right.

-Place your bent chicken wire into the incubator with the first section of wire laying flat on the ground, with the middle sticking up, and the last section bent to the right to form a cage for your lightbulb to go underneath.
+Place your bent wire into the incubator with the first section of wire laying flat on the ground, with the middle sticking up, and the last section bent to the right to form a cage for your lightbulb to go underneath.